magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 1. An `<h2>` element for the author of the `Comment`
 1. A `<span>` element for the `Comment` itself.

-Now post a couple of new comments by using the form.
+Now post a couple of new comments by using the web form.
 You'll note the list of the comments to be updated without refreshing the full page.

 ![React Tutorial new comments](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tut-02.png)

 Nothing new under the sun.
-What is new, aside from the performance that we can't appreciate with such a simple sample, it is hidden under the wood.
+What is new, aside from the performance that we can't appreciate with such a simple sample, it is well hidden under the wood.

 > NOTE 3: In the above image you'll note that the first added comment
-> contains a link and the second contains a word in bold.
+> contains a link and the second one contains a word in bold.
 This is
 > because the `<input>` element for the comment is even able to parse
 > a `markdown` text.